cangulo/cangulo.github.io/blog/projects/nugets/cangulo.changelog/index.md

 ## Example

-### Input: Commit from a merged PR
+### Input: Commits from a merged PR
 The release 0.0.2 is created after merging a PR with the next commits list:
--   _fix: Solved bug in the TransactionsController that makes transaction fail_
+-   _fix: Solved bug in the TransactionsController that makes transactions fail_
 -   refactor: Simplified Transactions Repository
 -   docs: Updated docs/examples
 -   feat: Implemented new DocumentsController
--   refactor: It's possible! you can turn a 50-line code chunk into just 3 lines.
-Here's how -> Please never wrote a commit message like this 😜, this is an example I found [here](http://whatthecommit.com/85835a6ce3edb747ec06e42f6313d0a2).
+-   refactor: It's possible!
+You can turn a 50-line code chunk into just 3 lines.
+Here's how -> Please never write a commit message like this 😜, this is an example I found [here](http://whatthecommit.com/85835a6ce3edb747ec06e42f6313d0a2).

 ### Output: Changelog Updated